MihaiAC/learning-react/learning_react/react_notes/React.md

 Alternative, can mock the route locally if not performing an integration test, like here: https://github.com/remix-run/react-router/discussions/12576

+Most important lesson to remember: wrap render in your context, in router's context and in Tanstack's context and configure it (no cache, no retries, no refetchOnWindowFocus?, no refetchOnReconnect?).

+**When you expect multiple async elements to load in a test, use waitFor.**

 ### TS + React
 Useful snippets, will become useless once I use it more.
 `useRef<HTMLInputElement>(null)`